-Enjoys cooking up delicious delicacies for an extremely appreciative family.
-Potluck showstopper and creator of simple satisfying goodies.
+Patty enjoys cooking up delicious delicacies for an appreciative family.
+She is a potluck showstopper and creates simple satisfying goodies.

 Saturday Morning Tradition